RenatoDaM/kotlin-sqs/README.md

 # How to run
-- Create an application yml (or .properties) structure containing your AWS Credentials and another informations like database, jpa, etc.
+- Create an application yml (or .properties) structure containing your AWS Credentials and another information like database, jpa, etc.

 - Do login via CLI with "aws configure" terminal command